 - You are receiving a symptomatic test for COVID-19.

 - You have been notified by a local or state health department of a known or potential exposure to COVID-19.

-- You learn that you or your cohabitant(s) have been in close contact with someone who has tested positive for COVID-19.
+- You are unvaccinated and learn that you or your cohabitant(s) have been in close contact with someone who has tested positive for COVID-19.

 - There are currently no restrictions on travel for vaccinated faculty and staff, but unvaccinated faculty and staff may be subject to quarantine under CDC guidelines.

 - Faculty may choose to travel for research purposes using College funding as long as they follow state and CDC guidelines.

 - Class field trips and research or conference travel with students is permissible within Massachusetts.
 Such travel outside Massachusetts requires approval of the provost’s office.
 Masks must be worn in shared vehicles, and we recommend using larger vehicles and fully or at least partially opening windows.